Neural incomplete factorization: learning preconditioners for the conjugate gradient method: Dataset details

-where $A$ is symmetric and positive definite (spd) i.e. $A = A^T$ and $x^\transp Ax > 0$ for all $x \neq 0$.
-We also write $A \in S_n^{++}$ to indicate that $A$ is a $n \times n$ spd matrix.
-In this section we specify different problem settings leading to distributions $\mathbb{A}$.
-Over such problems we are then aiming to train a model using the empirical risk minimization objective shown in the main paper to compute an efficient preconditioner.
-In Section~\ref{sec:more_results}, the results presented in the main paper on these problem settings are extended.
+where $\mA$ is symmetric and positive definite (spd) i.e. $\mA = \mA^\transp$ and $\vx^\transp \mA \vx > 0$ for all $\vx \neq 0$.
+We also write $\mA \in S_n^{++}$ to indicate that $\mA$ is a $n \times n$ spd matrix \citep{golub2013matrix}.
+The method is especially efficient when the matrix $\mA$ is large-scale and sparse since the required matrix-vector products shown in Algorithm~\ref{alg:spcc} can efficiently exploit the structure of the matrix in this case \citep{saad2003}.

+In this section, we specify different problem settings leading to distributions $\mathbb{A}$ over matrices of the desired form such that the conjugate gradient method is a natural choice for solving the problem.
+Given a distribution we accessing via a number of samples, our goal is to train a model using the empirical risk minimization objective shown in the main paper to compute an incomplete factorization of a given input and utilize the resulting output as an effective preconditioner in the CG algorithm.

 In total, we are testing our method on two different datasets but vary the parameters used to generate these datasets.
-The first problem dataset considers random problem instances.
-The other problem arises from scientific computing where large-scale spd linear equation systems arise naturally from the discretization of PDEs.
-The size of the matrices considered in the experiments is between $n=1\thinspace000$ and $n=10\thinspace000$ for all datasets in use.
+The first problem dataset considers synthetic problem instances.
+The other test problem arises in scientific computing where large-scale spd linear equation systems can be obtained naturally from the discretization of elliptical PDEs.

+The size of the matrices considered in the experiments is between $n=10\thinspace000$ and $n=500\thinspace000$ for all datasets in use.
 Throughout the paper we assume that the problem at hand is (very) sparse and spd.
 Thus, the preconditioned conjugate gradient method is a natural choice for all these problems.
+We ensure that the matrices are different by using unique and non-overlapping seeds for the problem generation.
 The datasets are summarized in Table~\ref{tab:datasets}.
+For the graph representation used in the learned preconditioner, the matrix size corresponds to the number of nodes in the graph and the number of non-zero elements corresponds to the number of edges connecting the nodes.
 In the following, the details for the problem generation are explained for each of the datasets.